Neville G. Pinto, PhD

 During his tenure, the university has set enrollment records, and he has prioritized signature investments in diversity, equity and inclusion.
 Dr. Pinto leads the Cincinnati region’s only Carnegie Research 1 university — an institution attracting over $615 million in annual external research grants and contracts (including affiliates).

 In February 2018, he launched UC’s strategic direction, Next Lives Here, which is a new paradigm for university planning that allows the university to be nimble and responsive to the world’s changing landscape.
-"Next Lives Here" — which has moved into its Acceleration Phase — focuses on leading public universities into a new era of innovation and impact, with three main platforms: Academic Excellence, Urban Impact and the Innovation Agenda.
+"Next Lives Here" — which moved into its Acceleration Phase in 2022 — focuses on leading public universities into a new era of innovation and impact, with three main platforms: Academic Excellence, Urban Impact and the Innovation Agenda.

 Pinto presided as UC celebrated its Bicentennial in 2018–2019 while looking ahead to its next century and launching a $2 billion comprehensive campaign, “Next, Now.”
 Since becoming UC's president, the university’s first Staff Senate was formed, and the university opened a first-ever Staff Success Center as well as a new Faculty Enrichment Center.
-Regionally, Pinto serves on the Ohio Governor’s Executive Workforce Board, the Cincinnati Business Committee (CBC) and as chair of the Uptown Consortium in Cincinnati.
+Regionally, Pinto serves on the Ohio Governor’s Executive Workforce Board, the Cincinnati Futures Commission, the Cincinnati Business Committee (CBC) and as chair of the Uptown Consortium in Cincinnati.

 Prior to returning to UC to serve as president, Dr. Pinto led the University of Louisville as acting president and professor of chemical engineering.
 Before serving at the University of Louisville, he served for 26 years on the faculty in chemical engineering at the University of Cincinnati, where he established the Adsorption and Ion Exchange Laboratory, which focused on research in biochemical and environmental engineering.
 His research included purification of genetically engineered drugs, the study of bio-membranes, and air and water purification.
 His laboratory attracted over $6 million in external research funding and trained 32 graduate students including 16 PhD students, many of whom have moved on to become leaders in industry and academia.